 Dynamic Vision Group - websiteOur mission is to investigate Vision Sciences from a Dynamical Systems perspective.
 We are a multi-area group combining mathematics, rigorous experimentation, and advanced systems based data analytic approaches to come to understand the vision system.

 The conference combines some very pleasurable skiing with quality talks.
 The typical day includes skiing or other recreation from morning until 4:00 p.m. followed by talks from 4:30 to 7:30.
 After the talks people usually continue their discussions by breaking into small groups for dinner and an evening of socializing.
 We hope to limit the conference to around 20-30 participants, of whom no more than nine would present summaries of their recent research.
 The program will be limited to one session each evening consisting of three talks in the three hour program.
 There will be three sessions.
-Each talk will last 40 minutes followed by up to fifteen minutes for questions and discussion.
+Each talk will last 30 minutes followed by up to fifteen minutes for questions and discussion.
 There will also be plenty of additional time to discuss the details of one's research in private with other researchers.
-Park City Peaks Hotel, the site of the conference, will provide a conference room with tables and chairs, blackboard, podium, LCD projector, overhead projector, and projection screen.
-Times & DatesPlease consider attending the Social Psychology Winter Conference scheduled for the dates of January 3rd to the 5th, 2012 at Park City, Utah (arrive Wednesday the 2nd, meetings from Thursday the 3rd to Saturday the 5th, depart on Sunday the 6th).
+The Yarrow, Double Tree by Hilton the site of the conference, will provide a conference room with tables and chairs, blackboard, podium, LCD projector, overhead projector, and projection screen.
+Times & DatesPlease consider attending the Social Psychology Winter Conference scheduled for the dates of January 7th to the 9th, 2016 at Park City, Utah (arrive Wednesday the 6th, meetings from Thursday the 7th to Saturday the 9th, depart on Sunday the 10th).
 The purpose of this announcement is to describe the conference and to solicit your participation.
 The conference provides a casual and relaxed setting for the exchange of ideas among researchers on a broad range of social psychological topics.
 Attached are copies of programs from previous years to provide you with a sense of the breadth of the topics.
 This format has worked very well and we hope to continue the spirit of the earlier conferences.
 Thus it is our desire to attract participants from all areas of social psychology rather than feature one specialized field.

 Jon's Dynamical Systems Lab - websiteOur research integrates systems concepts with quantitative innovations (statistical and methodological).
 Systems theory is essentially the study of change or how multiple components interact to form behavior that cannot be seen in its parts, but can be studied through its patterns in time.
 Systems theory is inherently interdisciplinary, sharing a language with mathematics, biology, physics, chemistry and more.
 Thus it has its own jargon.
 Additionally, many of the advanced approaches that fit a systems logic are designed in fields where a widget can be studied hundreds of thousands of times.
 Though we sometimes collect data in this manner, it is definitely not the norm for psychology.
 So we are actively exploring new directions that are both systems approaches and functional within psychological confines.